suren-m/cw/labs/01_docker/01_getting_started.md

 > if you forget to type `sudo`, just type `sudo !!` the second time.
 In bash, `!!` means to simply repeat the previous command and is quite invaluable when working with linux environments.

+> Alternatively, you can do `sudo -` which will elevate your privileges and then type `exit` to go back to `vsonline` user mode.
+Now you should be able to run docker without sudo.
+If you continue to run as `su`, make sure to exit and use `vsonline` user before Kubernetes lab

 ## Hello World Container

 From terminal, run